 His focus is on Equine Medicine.
-However, as a rural veterinarian, Dr Schoessler provides additional services to the cattle and alpaca community which is presently underserved in the East Central portion of Minnesota.
+However, as a rural veterinarian, Dr Schoessler provides additional services to the alpaca community which is presently underserved in the East Central portion of Minnesota.

 Dr Schoessler's undergraduate studies focused on aquaculture and fish research at U C Davis in California.
 He participated in published studies on fish treadmill and sturgeon aging projects.
 But it is his love of horses and experience as a horseman (English and Trail) that propelled him into large animal veterinary medicine.